Purchase a Provisioned Throughput for an Amazon Bedrock model - Amazon Bedrock

 API

-To purchase a Provisioned Throughput, send a CreateProvisionedModelThroughput request (see link for request and response formats and field details) with an Amazon Bedrock control plane endpoint.
+To purchase a Provisioned Throughput, send a CreateProvisionedModelThroughput request with an Amazon Bedrock control plane endpoint.

 Note

-To see the base models for which you can purchase Provisioned Throughput without commitment, see Supported region and models for Provisioned Throughput.
+To see the base models for which you can purchase Provisioned Throughput without commitment, see the supported models documentation.

 The response returns a provisionedModelArn that you can use as a modelId in model inference.
 To check when the Provisioned Throughput is ready for use, send a GetProvisionedModelThroughput request and check that the status is InService.
 If the update fails, its status will be Failed, and the GetProvisionedModelThroughput response will contain a failureMessage.